-An Open sided container has two sets of double doors at the lengthy side.
+An Open sided container has two sets of double doors on the lengthy side.
 Such two doors are arranged to open the entire length of the container with complete access to the container for loading and unloading.

-However, in exceptional cases, three doors open-sided container is also manufactured to facilitate customers to meet their requirements.
+However, in exceptional cases, three doors open-sided container is also manufactured to facilitate customers meet their requirements.

-The side doors are manufactured to open either an eight feet opening or a twenty feet opening for a 20’ container as per requirements.
+The side doors are manufactured to open either an eight feet opening or twenty feet opening for a 20’ container as per requirements.

 The doors of the open-sided containers are made from flat steel panels instead of heavier corrugated steel which is compatible with storage use, as the doors are opened and closed regularly.

-The major advantage of open side containers is that the oversized equipment can be fit.
+The major advantage of open-side containers is that the oversized equipment can be fit.

-Normally 20’ and 40’ open side containers are available.
-40’ high cube open side containers are also available as per customer need.
+Normally 20’ and 40’ open-side containers are available.
+40’ high cube open-side containers are also available as per customer need.

-Tank containers are normally used to transport liquid products, powders and gas both hazardous and non hazardous products.
+Tank containers are normally used to transport liquid products, powders, and gas both hazardous and non-hazardous products.

 Tank containers are made of stainless steel with a protective layer of aluminum and polyurethane.